How Weather Can Affect Your Health

-Outline: Does the weather actually affect a person with arthritis for example?
+Synopsis: Does the weather actually affect a person with arthritis for example?
 If it does, how does it affect them?
 The fact is there has not been a great amount of research into the subject.
+It is important to appreciate that only joint symptoms such as stiffness and pain are influenced by weather.
+There is no evidence that weather changes contribute to actual joint damage.
+Seniors are more susceptible to cold weather, so they should set their thermostats above 65 degrees...

 The year 1961 found famous arthritis specialist J. Hollander conducting a study in which he built a climate chamber and demonstrated that high humidity combined with low barometric pressure were associated with an increase in joint pain and stiffness.
 Neither of these weather factors alone appeared to influence a person's joint symptoms.
 The study received a certain amount of criticism due to the limited number of people who were evaluated.
 The theory of the study is that inflamed joints swell as the barometric pressure drops.
 The swelling irritates the nerves around the joints that sense pain, causing more stiffness.